SV ACADEMY SUSPENSION POLICY

 When a student is suspended temporarily, he/she should be marked as absent using code E.

 The Head may send a student home, after consultation with that student’s parents and a health professional as appropriate, if the student poses an immediate and serious risk to the health and safety of other students and staff, for example because of a diagnosed illness such as a notifiable disease.
 This is not a suspension and should be for the shortest possible time.

 Procedure for Appeal

-Records relating to the decision to exclude and the parents’ complaint will be copied to all parties not later than two days prior to the hearing.
-In no circumstances however will the school or its staff be required to divulge to parents or others any confidential information on or the identities of students or others who have given information which has led to the exclusion or which the Head has acquired during an investigation.
+Records relating to the decision to suspend and the parents’ complaint will be copied to all parties not later than two days prior to the hearing.
+In no circumstances however will the school or its staff be required to divulge to parents or others any confidential information on, or the identities of students or others who have given information which has led to the suspension or which the Head has acquired during an investigation.
 The parents may be accompanied to the hearing by one other person.
 This may be a relative, teacher or friend.
 Legal representation will not normally be appropriate.

 If possible the Suspension Panel will resolve the parents’ complaint without the need for further investigation.
 Where further investigation is required, the Suspension Panel will decide how it should be carried out.
 This decision will be made within ten days of the hearing.
 The Suspension Panel will write to the parents informing them of the decision and the reasons for it.
 The decision of the Suspension Panel will be final.
 The Suspension Panel findings and, if any, recommendations will be sent in writing to the parents and the Head.